sunmkim/podcast-transcript-rag/README.md

 ## How to run

-Run the following to run Elasticsearch server:
+Run the following to run Elasticsearch server in the background:
 ```
 docker run -it \
     --rm \